pmeads/course-dbt/greenery/README.md

 - which products were viewed the most?
 - which products were viewed and bought?
 - which products were viewed and did not result in a sale
+- which products are out of stock or low on stock?

+## Explain the marts models you added.
+Why did you organize the models in the way you did?